 Know the code.
 Before you begin looking for a patio heater or, especially, a fire pit, familiarize yourself with any local ordinances that might regulate their size, materials or use.

 How much space do you need to heat?
 Most free-standing propane heaters have a heat output of 40,000 Btu or more, and gas fire pits can be rated similarly.
-Manufacturers often claim this can raise outdoor temperatures by anywhere from 10 to 25 degrees within a radius of nine feet.
+Manufacturers often claim this can raise outdoor temperatures by anywhere from 10 to 25 degrees within a radius of 9 feet.
 However, owner-written reviews indicate these estimates are exaggerated.
-In reality, the heating range is more like three to five feet or less in cold, windy weather.
+In reality, the heating range is more like 3 to 5 feet or less in cold, windy weather.
 The smaller tabletop models, which produce only 10,000 Btu or so, may only provide warmth within a couple of feet of the heater.
+Electric patio heaters (either standard or halogen) put out the least heat of all -- most consumer models are rated at 1,500 watts (or less), which converts to roughly 5,100 Btu.
 Wood-burning fire pits don't carry Btu ratings -- their only purpose is to contain a fire that you build inside of it.
-If you want to heat a large area, experts advise placing multiple heaters eight to 20 feet apart.
+If you want to heat a large area, experts advise placing multiple heaters 8 to 20 feet apart.

 What is the weather like in your area?
 Patio heaters work best in mild climates.
 If you live in a very cold or windy area, you may need multiple heaters to provide enough warmth.
 Wind can also affect heaters in other ways.
 Propane heaters may be harder to light, and open flames of a fire pit could blow out if the wind is strong enough.
 A high wind also poses a tipping issue for narrow heaters, especially lighter tabletop models.
 If you live in a windy area, it's especially important to choose a patio heater that is heavy and stable, or consider a radiant electric heater.
 The best models have a switch that will automatically shut the heater off if tipped.
 Finally, if it rains frequently in your area, look for a model with a rust-resistant finish.
 If you choose a fire pit, make sure it comes with a cover to keep it from filling with rainwater, or that one is available as an option.